The-R4V3N/DataIntegrity-Security_Project/Detailed_Project_Requirements.md

   - A button to toggle the LED on the ESP32 shall be included.

 - **Logging and Display:**
-  - A clear text button shall be included to clear logs.
+  - A clear text button or a lable shall be included to clear logs.
   - A read-only textbox shall be included to display temperature, LED state, and other program states.

 ### Communication Handling (`communication.py`)